Xilmi/Rotp-Fusion/README.md

 2024.06.30 (BR)
 - Added Shape selection on "Tune Galaxy" panel
+- Soil enrichment and atmospheric terraforming show their impact on planet size (+)

 2024.06.29 (BR)
 - The guide now follow the color theme.